igorskyflyer/npm-rawelement/README.md

 Creates a `RawElement` instance.

-If no options are specified or the required `tag` and `data` properties are not passed, it will throw an error.
+If no options are specified or the required `data` property is not passed, it will throw an error.

 <br>